mabelvj/doc.scrapinghub.com/README.rst

-Scrapinghub Documentation
+Scrapinghub API Reference
 =========================

-This repository holds the Scrapinghub public documentation.
+This repository holds the documentation for Scrapinghub API.

 Please head over to `doc.scrapinghub.com`_ to browse the documentation online.